 EAA Chapter 563 was chartered June 7, 1976 with 43 members.
 Today there are about 65 members, with several types of aircraft under construction.

 Our hangar is at the south end of the field on Peoria Mt.
 Hawley airport (3MY).
 The hangar is 55 by 60 feet, insulated and heated, and includes the chapter breakfast and meeting area plus a washroom.
 Members may reserve space to house their projects, either under construction or while awaiting permanent hangar space on the field.

 The chapter offers several youth programs, including some of those organized by EAA headquarters.
 Together these form the core of our activities as an Educational public charity.

-The officers are Greg LePine (president), Bob Pegg (vice president), Rob Meyer (treasurer), and Karl Kleimenhagen (secretary).
+The officers are J.J.
+Hoevelmann (president), Bob Pegg (vice president), Rob Meyer (treasurer), and Karl Kleimenhagen (secretary).

-The Flight Advisors are Marty Martin, Tom O'Toole, and Ron Wright.
+The Flight Advisors are Marty Martin and Ron Wright.

-The Technical Counselors are Bill Larson, Marty Martin, and Terry Moushon.
-In particular, for advice on aluminum airplane construction, contact Morrie Caudill, Bill Larson, or Terry Moushon, who have completed an aluminum airplane.
+The Technical Counselors are Bill Larson, Greg LePine, and Marty Martin.
+For advice on aluminum airplane construction, contact Morrie Caudill, Bill Larson, or Terry Moushon, who have completed an aluminum airplane.
 For help with fabric covering contact Ron Wright, who has covered several airplanes.
-Contact Steve Kensinger of Sunshine Fabrications in Pekin if you need metal parts fabricated.

-The IMC Club coordinators are Kent Lynch and Carl Wilbur, and the VMC Club coordinator is Karl Kleimenhagen.
+The IMC Club coordinator is Dana McNeil, and the VMC Club coordinator is Karl Kleimenhagen.